Google Translate Disclaimer

 Rewards and Celebrations

-Rewarding students with food can lead to unintended negative consequences for their relationship with food.
-Offering food as a reward disrupts a student’s ability to recognize their own hunger cues and promotes the belief that food must be earned.
+Rewarding students with food can disrupt a student’s ability to recognize their own hunger cues and promotes the belief that food must be earned.
 Consider non-food rewards such as positive recognition, extra outdoor time or activities or other non-food incentives.

 Educator and Classroom Resources